-‘Tis the season of crunchy fall leaves, PSLs, and never-ending to-do lists!
-Yes, as much as we love warming our hearts (and bellies!) during Thanksgiving, the holiday can be downright stressful among the grocery shopping, meal planning and decorating.
+Smell that?
+It’s the scent of cozy fires, crunchy fall leaves, oh and never-ending holiday to-do lists.
+(What, you didn’t know to-do lists had a smell?
+They do.
+The smell of pumpkin-spiced anxiety).
+As much as we love warming our hearts (and bellies) during Thanksgiving, the holiday can be downright stressful — what with the grocery shopping, meal planning, and decorating.
 (Not to mention all the mental and emotional preparation required before seeing that uncle.
 You know the one.)
-To top it all off, you need to keep your active little ones occupied.
+To top it all off, you need to keep your active little ones occupied and out of the kitchen.

 While we can’t assist you while you duke it out for the last bag of cranberries at the market (we’re rooting for you, though), we can help you busy your kids with these festive fall crafts.
 Not only will your kiddos stay out of your way, but they’ll also create some adorable decorations you’ll treasure for years to come.